XerxesDGreat/XerxesDGreat.github.io/_posts/2015-02-10-daisy-stitch-knit-hat.md

 title: Daisy Stitch Knit Hat
 date: 2015-02-10
 category: Projects
+tags:
+- knitting
-tags: knitting, knitting on the train
+- knitting on the train
 ---

 So, one of the hobbies or crafts or whatever I've gotten into from time to time is knitting.
 I made a pretty nice scarf